DCADV has two options for online training.

 Domestic Violence 101

 DCADV offers a semi-annual two-day Domestic Violence 101 (DV101) Training.
 DV101 is the Coalition’s signature training event and attracts a multidisciplinary audience from across the state.
 Participants typically include domestic violence service providers, nonprofit organizations, law enforcement agencies, and state employees working on issues ranging from behavioral health services to human resources to the criminal justice system.
 DV101 provides an overview of the dynamics and prevalence of domestic violence, and teaches participants effective advocacy skills that support safety and empowerment across systems.
-Topics covered during the training include:

 Annual Advocates' Retreat and Conference